Martinlck/studio-x-backend/README.md

 # Studio X backend

-Solution for the second case where we need a fast, robust and reliable REST service, ready to be used in a production environment for simple game.
+Example solution for the server engineering deliverable system required to scale our prototypes

 ## Getting Started